EDM115/workspace-hash/README.md

             hash-files-${{ runner.os }}-pnpm-
 ```
 Here we use the actions cache to store the `.hash` files, so that we can reuse them in the next runs.
-This is especially useful because when yu generate hashes, the action will pick them up from the latest commit and not the latest run.
+This is especially useful because when you generate hashes, the action will pick them up from the latest commit and not the latest run.

 ## :construction: Limitations
 - Only works with `PNPM` for now
   If you really need support for `Yarn` or `NPM`, feel free to open an issue or even submit a pull request !
 - Bases the transitive dependency detection on the `workspace:` field in the `package.json` files
 - If you use another Version Control System than `git`, we can't ignore your files correctly for the hashes generation
-- Your EOL (End of Line) should be consistent accross your files and the different environements it's being used on.
+- Your EOL (End of Line) should be consistent across your monorepo's files and the different environments it's being used in.
 Since Docker containers and GitHub Actions runners are based on Linux, it's recommended to use `LF` as EOL.
-  I recommend to set this up in your IDE config and your formatter.
+  I recommend to set this up in your IDE and formatter config.
-- Due to workspace transitive dependencies, the hashes needs to be regenerated for all workspaces even when comparing only a few targets.
+- Due to workspace transitive dependencies, the hashes need to be regenerated for all workspaces even when comparing only a few targets.
 Fortunately, this is pretty fast, see the benchmarks below.

 ## :rocket: Benchmarks
-These benchmarks hasve been realised on a Windows 11 laptop with an AMD Ryzen 5 5500U CPU clocked at 2.10 GHz, 16 Gb of DDR3 RAM and an old SSD (needless to say, not a performant machine).
+These benchmarks have been realised on a Windows 11 laptop with an AMD Ryzen 5 5500U CPU clocked at 2.10 GHz, 16 Gb of DDR3 RAM and an old SSD (needless to say, not a very performant machine).
 They have been reproduced multiple time with a warm cache (node already run once) and with all applications closed.
 **Small monorepo, 5k LoC : <ins>150 ms</ins>** (5 workspaces of 100 files each, files composed of 1 line of text)
 **Medium monorepo, 505k LoC : <ins>2.66 s</ins>** (5 workspaces of 100 folders each, with each folder containing 100 files, files composed of 10 lines of text)